HowardKiat/Recipe-App/README.md

 # Recipe-App
-Using React JS to develop a recipe app
+Using React JS to develop a recipe app.
+## Other Features soon to be uploaded